 - Sports Medicine

 In addition, one four-week block in a Wisconsin rural practice site is required.
-Site options include: Brodhead, Dodgeville, Lancaster, Menominee Tribal Clinic, and Richland Center
+Site options include: Beaver Dam, Brodhead, Dodgeville, Lancaster, Menominee Tribal Clinic, Richland Center, and Watertown

 Residents also complete longitudinal rotations in community health and management of health systems.